Why should I care about educating children in Africa, when so many children in my own country need help?

 What does it mean that Good Shepherd Academy is a Christian school?

 As a Christian school, Good Shepherd Academy enrolls students of diverse religious, ethnic, cultural, and socio-economic backgrounds.
 While Christian values and principles are foundational, students of all faith traditions are encouraged to attend.
 Christian proselytizing has no place at GSA.
 Christian Education is offered and is optional.
 World Religions and Tolerance are mandatory, with special emphasis on Muslim/Christian relations, which is critically important in West Africa today.
-Students’ spiritual, physical, and emotional well-being is a focus, along with academic excellence, creative thinking, leadership skills and animal husbandry.
-A chaplain serves the Academy and regular Christian worship services are held in The Calvary Centre, which will also serves as a Multi-purpose Hall.
+Students’ spiritual, physical, and emotional well-being are a focus, along with academic excellence, creative thinking, leadership skills and animal husbandry.
+A Christian chaplain serves the Academy and regular Christian worship services are held in The Calvary Centre.

 What can you tell me about the economy of Cameroon?